 The amount needed depends on the distance, intensity, weather, and psychology of the runner.

 Healthy Post Run Sodium-Rich Snacks

 Many runners might crave something salty after that hot and sticky run.
 This is the body’s way of saying give me some sodium.
 Snack idea includes pretzels, salted almonds, cheese or black olives.
-Trail mix with dried fruit or energy bars tailored for athletes is other good ideas.
+Trail mix with dried fruit or energy bars tailored for athletes is another good idea.